 Involving other authority figures, such as teachers, in the training may be an important part of treatment.

-Medications alone generally aren’t used for ODD unless an individual also has another mental health disorders.
-If an individual has coexisting disorders, such as ADHD, anxiety or depression, medications may help improve these symptoms.
+Medications alone generally aren’t used for ODD unless an individual also has other mental health disorders.

 Social Skills Training